Service: IQF Laser Induced Fluorescence (LIF)

 Marta Castillejo

-Laser-induced fluorescence (LIF) or laser-stimulated fluorescence (LSF) is a spectroscopic method in which an atom or molecule is excited to a higher energy level by the absorption of laser light followed by spontaneous emission of light.
+Laser-induced fluorescence (LIF) is a non-invasive spectroscopic method in which the atoms or molecules of a sample are excited to a higher energy level by the absorption of laser photons followed by spontaneous emission of light.
+Spectroscopic analysis of the emitting light provides information of the molecular composition of the target material.

-LIF uses UV photons for material excitation in order to get spontaneous fluorescence emission informing on its structural composition and assessing on modifications by degradation or cleaning.
-These materials can be organic (binding media, glues, wood, paper, textiles, varnishes) or inorganic (ceramic (clay/mud brick/terracotta/earthenware/stoneware/porcelain), glass, stone, metal and metallurgical By-Products, pigment).
+LIF uses UV photons for material excitation in order to get spontaneous fluorescence emission informing on its structural composition.

 Fields of application